source-foundry/Slice-docs/content/docs/_index.md

 Slice is a GUI app that takes a variable font as input and compiles a new font with a custom design sub-space.
 The new font can include any combination of variable axis and axis point location definitions.
 You define the sub-space by setting values for the available design axes in the app's axis editor.

 {{< tip >}}
-Slice supports different types of sub-space output fonts.
-Check out the [Design Spaces docs](designspaces) to learn more about variable design spaces and the output font types.
+Slice supports both static instance and variable design sub-space output fonts.
+See the [Usage docs](usage) to learn how to create these output file types.
 {{< /tip >}}

 Font users with a limited use scope and no advanced production distribution requirements can likely stop there.
 The font should work for many simple, local use cases.